Special offer

 • A document showing that the holder has been granted limited leave to enter or remain

-• A current Immigration Status Document issued by the Home Office, containing a photograph and a valid endorsement showing that the holder may stay in the UK and is allowed to do the type work you would like them to do
+• A current Immigration Status Document issued by the Home Office, containing a photograph and a valid endorsement showing that the holder may stay in the UK and is allowed to do the type of work you would like them to do

 List B – Group 2: